Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 |------|---------|
 | `boolean` | `true in Android` and `false in iOS` |

-Lets the user drag the component around as they pinch, it also provides a more accurate pinch gesture calculation at the cost of a subtle "staircase feeling", disable for a smoother but less accurate experience.

-This feature is not associated with a pan gesture, therefore it won't trigger the following callbacks while you pinch: `onPanStart`, `onPanEnd` and `onHorizontalBoundsExceeded`.

 ::: warning Beware iOS users
-Due to the lack of decimal places for the focal point in iOS devices (see this [GH's issue](https://github.com/software-mansion/react-native-gesture-handler/issues/2833) and [this issue](https://github.com/Glazzes/react-native-zoom-toolkit/issues/10)), this feature is disabled by default for iOS users, if you want to enable it, install a version of React Native Gesture Handler greater than equals `2.16.0`.
+This feature is disabled by default for iOS users, if you want to enable it, install a version of React Native Gesture Handler greater than equals `2.16.0`.

+For more information see this [Gesture Handler's issue](https://github.com/software-mansion/react-native-gesture-handler/issues/2833) and [this issue](https://github.com/Glazzes/react-native-zoom-toolkit/issues/10).
 :::

+Lets the user drag the component around as they pinch, it also provides a more accurate pinch gesture calculation to user interaction.

+This feature is not a pan gesture, therefore it won't trigger any of the following callbacks while you pinch: `onPanStart`, `onPanEnd` and `onHorizontalBoundsExceeded`.

 ### panEnabled
 | Type | Default |